United Nations Peacebuilding Fund: Burundi

-To date, the Peacebuilding Fund approved 12 projects with a total budget of US$26,883,000 in the four priority areas set out in the United Nations-Burundi Government Peacebuilding Fund priority plan, namely governance, the security sector, justice and human rights, and land issues.
+To date, the Peacebuilding Fund has approved 12 projects with a total budget of US$26,883,000 in the four priority areas set out in the United Nations-Burundi Government Peacebuilding Fund priority plan namely; governance, the security sector, justice and human rights, and land issues.

 Sierra Leone

-At present, the Peacebuilding Fund approved 7 projects with a total budget of US$15,982,577 in the priority areas of good governance, security and justice sector reform, youth employment and empowerment, and capacity-building.
+At present, the Peacebuilding Fund has approved 7 projects with a total budget of US$15,982,577 in the priority areas of good governance, security and justice sector reform, youth employment and empowerment, and capacity-building.

 Côte d’Ivoire

-The fund approved emergency funding in the amount of US$700,000 to support the ongoing “Direct Dialogue” between President Laurent Gbagbo and the former armed opposition, the Forces Nouvelles de Côte d'Ivoire, in Ouagadougou, Burkina Faso.
+The fund approved emergency funding of US$700,000 to support the ongoing “Direct Dialogue” between President Laurent Gbagbo and the former armed opposition, the Forces Nouvelles de Côte d'Ivoire, in Ouagadougou, Burkina Faso.
 The funds will help build confidence between ex-belligerents of the Ivorian conflict and contribute to the implementation of the Ouagadougou Political Agreement, leading to the organization of free and fair elections.

 Central African Republic

-The fund approved emergency funding in the amount of US$801,975 to support political dialogue, including a period of mediation by international facilitators, between the government, civil society members, opposition political parties and armed opposition groups.
+The fund approved emergency funding of US$801,975 to support political dialogue, including a period of mediation by international facilitators, between the government, civil society members, opposition political parties and armed opposition groups.